 As has been well publicised, the Government has been consulting with various business sectors to develop their strategy for relaxing the current lockdown, including measures required to facilitate the reoccupation of offices.

 Whilst the results of these consultations in the form of detailed guidance has only recently been issued, we’ve been developing our own framework for how we welcome back occupiers into the properties that we manage.

 Every building we manage is as individual as the occupiers who use it.
 Consequently, we are creating asset-specific plans in collaboration with occupiers, so that they can use the building safely and with confidence.
 These plans will have to evolve as Government guidance and our discussions with occupiers progress but they address the following areas;

 Engaging with our occupiers before and during the process of reoccupation will be crucial, to making them comfortable about returning to their offices as well as ensuring the required social distancing measures are maintained.
 We are already engaging with occupiers, jointly completing a Reoccupation Checklist to ensure that all operational requirements in each building are addressed.
 We will also be using a whole range of communication channels (video conferencing, building apps, newsletters etc) to ensure all occupiers’ staff are fully briefed of all agreed measures to facilitate social distancing.

 Maintaining a welcome for staff and visitors

-Throughout our portfolio we seek to create a welcoming but secure experience for staff and visitors entering our buildings.
+Throughout our portfolio, we seek to create a welcoming but secure experience for staff and visitors entering our buildings.
 While we will look to maintain this approach, visitor management and security procedures will need to be evaluated, reducing touch points where possible.
-Reception areas will likely need adaptation to protect reception staff and visitors, while entrance / egress routes and their accompanying security, will need to be reviewed to safely manage traffic flows in peak times.
+Reception areas will likely need adaptation to protect reception staff and visitors.
+Meanwhile, entrance/egress routes and their accompanying security, will need to be reviewed to safely manage traffic flows in peak times.